ADBeta/clampp/README.md

 ## TODO
 * Detect multiple definitions of arguments, and allow some action to be taken
-* Add more featuresto the argument handler, maybe a callback system
+* Possibly add a callback structure
-* enum Substring enabled/disabled to increase readability.
+* possibly return references instead??

 ----
 This project is under GPLv2.0.
 See LICENSE for more info.
 ADBeta(c) Nov 2023